-First, we identified the counties most vulnerable to HCV outbreaks associated with injection drug use based on Van Handel and colleagues (2016), resulting in our target of 99 counties across thirteen states.
+First, we identified the counties most vulnerable to HCV outbreaks associated with injection drug use based on Van Handel et al. (2016), resulting in our target of 99 counties across 13 states.
 Then, we used a cascaded effort of emails, phone calls, and Zoom meetings to recruit contacts, tracking all contacts, including the date, form of communication, and outcome.
 We measured the number of attempts we made, the time taken (in days) from our initial invitation to enrollment, our enrollment success, and our overall recruitment rate.
-We assessed a period of five months of recruitment before the onset of the COVID-19 pandemic.
+We assessed a period of 5 months of recruitment before the onset of the coronavirus disease 2019 (COVID-19) pandemic.